Utilities reject Anchorage Assembly's call for a 2-year pause on Eklutna dam mitigation

 The utilities defended that decision in their letter to Assembly leaders.
 The term sheet, which outlines the terms and conditions which AWWU would provide use of its infrastructure, is binding in its basic terms, they said.
 But the term sheet will be terminated if the governor does not approve the draft program, they said.

-It remains unclear what the exact terms in the agreement are, how they intersect with the dam mitigation project or how they may impact the city's water rights and water rates.
+It remains unclear what the exact terms in the agreement are, how they intersect with the dam mitigation project or how they may affect the city's water rights and water rates.